 An experienced personal injury lawyer removes much of the stress associated with the aftermath of a personal injury incident.
 Your attorney reviews the formal incident report, whether the report comes from a law enforcement agency or the owner of a business.
 Gathering and organizing physical evidence is a priority, as your personal injury lawyer determines whether your case meets the four elements of proving negligence.
 If your attorney can prove another party committed at least one act of negligence, you might have a strong enough case to file a civil lawsuit that seeks monetary damages.

-At Morgan and Morgan, We have represented clients in personal injury cases since 1988.
+At Morgan & Morgan New York, LLC, A Professional Limited Liability Company formed in the State of Florida, We have represented clients in personal injury cases since 1988.
 Over the span of more than three decades, our personal injury lawyers have recovered more than $15 billion in monetary damages for our clients regarding all types of personal injury cases.
 In addition to recovering financial losses through the United States judicial system, we also help our clients file insurance claims that present overwhelming evidence for a claim to receive approval.

-If you sustained one or more injuries as a result of a personal injury incident, be proactive by scheduling a free case evaluation with a personal injury lawyer at Morgan and Morgan.
+If you sustained one or more injuries as a result of a personal injury incident, be proactive by scheduling a free case evaluation with a personal injury lawyer.

 The Fee is FreeTM Only Pay If We Win.